Wood burning is a major source—and often the major source—of PM2.5 in many neighborhoods and communities.

 In Tasmania, “the vast majority” of air pollution is due to wood burning.

-Wood Smoke Pollution in Canada
+Wood smoke pollution in Canada

 Residential wood burning is the largest direct source of PM2.5 in the United States after road dust and fires (wildfires and prescribed combined), responsible for 340,000 tons of PM2.5 emissions annually.